chivandikwa/gatsby-casper/src/content/react-ts-standards.md

 // import {Login} from ‘~component/Login;
 ```

 ✅ **DO** avoid direct mutations on arrays like calling sort.
-Instead make copies with the spread operator or use slicing before calling these mutations.
+Instead, make copies with the spread operator or use slicing before calling these mutations.

 ✅ **DO** Favor arrow functions for consistent lexical scoping (no mix of lexical and dynamic scoping).